DAIOS-AI/mindscript/README.md

 MindScript is a programming language with both formal and informal computation as first class citizens.

-MindScript's unique feature is its support of both formal and informal types.
-Types constrain the values that an expression can take, however, formal types impose constraints that can be deduced (via computation), while informal types impose inductive constraints which guide the black-box evaluation of an expression (much like our own thought processes are shaped by our observations).
+MindScript's value proposition is to allow programmers to allocate the right level of precision for expressing their thoughts.
+Its unique feature is its support of both formal and informal types.
+Types constrain the values that an expression can take.
+However, formal types impose constraints that can be deduced (via computation), while informal types impose inductive constraints which guide the black-box evaluation of an expression (much like our own thought processes are shaped by our observations).

 Formal computation is implemented as a Turing-complete programming language (&lambda;), whereas informal evaluations are obtained by consulting an oracle, implemented